Stockwell Elastomerics, Inc. History

 Elbridge F. Stockwell became President of our firm in 1949.
 It was during the late 1940s when our firm adopted new materials and technologies such as Rubatex® closed cell neoprene sponge and silicone rubber products made in sheets from General Electric silicone compounds.
 These products helped our company penetrate the early aerospace, aircraft, color television and business machines markets of the 1950s and 1960s.

-Stockwell Elastomerics, Inc. transitioned once again in the early 1990s to commercial high technology applications – utilizing the silicone rubber materials technologies developed in the 1980s.
-Additional materials such as Rogers Corporation Poron® cellular urethanes, Bisco™ silicone foams, COHRlastic® silicone sponge and solid silicone and Specialty Silicone Products’ conductive silicones for EMI shielding enabled us to provide a broad range of solutions to the engineering community in our core markets.
+Stockwell Elastomerics transitioned once again in the early 1990s to commercial high technology applications - utilizing the silicone rubber materials technologies developed in the 1980s.
+Additional materials such as Rogers Corporation PORON® cellular urethanes, BISCO® silicone foams, COHRlastic® (now NORSEAL®) silicone sponge and solid silicone and Specialty Silicone Products' conductive silicones for EMI shielding enabled us to provide a broad range of solutions to the engineering community in our core markets.
 With the support of our strategic vendor base, our core competence truly became the fabrication and molding of silicone rubber and related high performance elastomers.

 However, the global economy also dictates leaner operations and responsive production lead times.
-Recognizing this trend, Stockwell Elastomerics, Inc. purchased the adjacent property (4773 Tolbut Street) in 1996 to facilitate further production capacity expansion.
+Recognizing this trend, Stockwell Elastomerics purchased the adjacent property (4773 Tolbut Street) in 1996 to facilitate further production capacity expansion.
 After a significant renovation, our custom molding operations were moved into the new facility in early 1997.
-With this added space, the company expanded into Liquid Injection Molding of Silicone Rubber (LSR).
+With this added space, the company expanded into liquid injection molding of silicone rubber (LSR).
 The fast cure cycles of liquid injection molding enable fast-turn initial production of molded silicone rubber components from relatively simple single cavity molds.

-In 2003 Stockwell Elastomerics, Inc. transitioned from ISO9002-1994 to ISO9001-2000 (NQA, National Quality Assurance Certificate No: 10526).
-We believe we have benefited greatly using the structure of ISO to define processes and work flows to enable us to respond faster.
+In 2003 Stockwell Elastomerics transitioned from ISO 9002:1994 to ISO 9001:2000).
+We have benefited greatly from using the structure of ISO to define processes and work flows to enable us to respond faster.

 In 2009 Stockwell Elastomerics responded to the recession by continuing to build its capacity to respond to fast-turn production orders by purchasing its fourth water jet cutting system and adding approximately 35% more floor capacity in its die cutting and assembly operations.
-This move has paid off as demand has increased significantly in the first half of 2010.
+This move has paid off as demand has increased significantly for the assembly, kitting and special packing services we provide.
+Stockwell Elastomerics also updated its quality management system from ISO 9001:2000 to ISO 9001:2008.

 In 2010 Stockwell Elastomerics purchased additional liquid injection molding systems to increase responsiveness for customers who are experiencing shorter lead times due to the way the global economy has required more speed and agile production scheduling from each of us.

-As a US-based custom manufacturer looking to 2010 and beyond, Stockwell Elastomerics, Inc. will dedicate our time and resources on improving the competitiveness of our best customers in the Technology Sector.
+As a US-based custom manufacturer looking to the future, Stockwell Elastomerics will dedicate our time and resources to improving the competitiveness of our best customers in the technology sector.